halmd-org/cuda-wrapper/README.rst

 driver and runtime libraries.
 It wraps the C and C++ CUDA functions calls in easy to use C++ STL like objects.

-The library was originally created for the `HALMD <http://halmd.org/>`_ project but can be used as a standalone library.
+The library was originally created for the project `HAL’s MD package
+<https://halmd.org/>`_ but can be used as a standalone library.

 Unfortunately, there is no documentation (contributions welcome), *but* there is an example code and pretty detailed unit tests so you may have a look at